CPMpy/cpmpy/docs/index.rst

    "IndexError: only integers, slices (`:`), ellipsis (`...`), numpy.newaxis (`None`) and integer or boolean arrays are valid indices"

 Solution: Indexing an array with a variable is not allowed by standard numpy arrays, but it is allowed by cpmpy-numpy arrays.
-First convert your numpy array to a cpmpy-numpy array with the `cparray()` wrapper:
+First convert your numpy array to a cpmpy-numpy array with the `cpm_array()` wrapper:

 .. code-block:: python
    :linenos:

    # x is a variable
-   X = IntVar(0, 3)
+   X = intvar(0,3)

-   # Transforming a given numpy-array **m** into a cparray
+   # Transforming a given numpy-array **m** into a CPMpy array
-   m = cparray(m)
+   m = cpm_array(m)

    # apply constraint
    m[X] == 8